acornprover/acornprover.org/docs/language/typeclasses.md

 }
 ```

+To prove a type is an instance of an extended typeclass, you first must prove that it is an instance of the base typeclass.
+In this example, to prove that `instance Foo: CommSemigroup`, you must first prove `instance Foo: Semigroup`.

-When we use typeclasses that extend each other, any theorem that we prove for semigroups will also apply to commutative semigroups.
+When we use typeclasses that extend each other, any theorem that we prove for the base typeclass will also apply to the extended typeclass.
+In this example, any theorem that we prove for semigroups will also apply to commutative semigroups.

 ## Typeclass Attributes Vs Type Attributes